 - participate in the ongoing activities of an organization.

-Annually, more than 40 faculty offer the field study course to more than 900 students.
+Faculty offer the field study course year round with generally 1,000 students completing field study each year.
 Students complete the seminar and field work through placements at one of 225+ approved community partners (42% non-profit, 41% public sector, 17% private sector).
 In order to ensure a quality experience for our students, community partners and faculty, the School has established a field study advisory board.
-Students, community partners, alumni, faculty and school administration are represented on the board and provide valuable insight, ideas and advice from their perspective.